OfficialLambdax/BeamMP-Transporter/README.md

 Usage:
   Type "/transporter help" or "/ctf help" in chat to get a list of all the commands.
 To start a game you can type /ctf start.
-  Make sure to add the Transporter UI app to your game, it should start at maximum size.
   This adds flag & goal markers and message boxes for when you get the flag.

 Thanks to Olrosse for laying most of the foundation in this project with his Infection gamemode.